 Parkinson's can affect the autonomic nervous system, leading to issues such as orthostatic hypotension (low blood pressure when standing), constipation, and urinary problems.

-Occupational therapy (OT) can play a significant role in helping individuals with Multiple Sclerosis (MS) manage their symptoms and improve their overall quality of life.
-Here are some ways in which occupational therapy can be beneficial for people with MS:
+Occupational therapy (OT) can play a significant role in helping individuals with Parkinson's disease manage their symptoms and maintain their independence and quality of life.
+Here are some ways in which occupational therapy can be beneficial:

 Functional Independence

-Occupational therapists work to enhance a person's ability to perform daily activities and tasks, such as dressing, bathing, cooking, and grooming.
-They assess the individual's abilities and limitations and develop strategies to promote independence in these activities.
+OTts work to help individuals maintain the ability to perform daily activities such as dressing, bathing, cooking, and grooming.
+They assess current abilities and limitations, developing personalised strategies and routines to promote independence for as long as possible.

 Home Modifications